CV-AC/De-id_rPPG/README.md

 ├──├── bvp.npy ( array with grountruth bvp signal [T]) <br>
 ├──├── lnd.npy ( array containing landmarks [T,68,2]) <br>
 <br>
-If your dataset is processed in this way, with some minimal code changes you can use our dataloader as described by the following steps
+If your dataset is processed in this way, with some minimal code changes you can use our dataloader as described by the following steps.
-First in the folds folder create a new labels txt file similar as the one provided for pure and run create_rppg_folds_blocks_PURE.py to create a list of training and validation samples.
+First in the folds folder create a new labels txt file similar as the one provided for PURE and run create_rppg_folds_blocks_PURE.py to create a list of training and validation samples.

 ## Pre-training
 Please make sure your dataset is processed as described above.
 As the rPPG networks and De-identification networks are all pre-trained using the following scripts.
 They all use the load_cropped_blocks_rppg_pure.py dataloader, as it contains the real bvp groundtruth data, load_cropped_blocks_rppg_pure_withphysgt.py is mean only for autoencoder training as the groundtruth is replaced with rPPG method predictions obtained with the unaltered input data.